UltramindSoft/TSDNN_Two_Stream_Neural_Network_Tester/README.md

 #Cite as#
 <br>

-Arafat, Syed Yasser, and Muhammad Javed Iqbal.
+ Syed Yasser Arafat, and Muhammad Javed Iqbal.
 "Urdu-text detection and recognition in natural scene images using deep learning."
 IEEE Access 8 (2020): 96787-96803.